MacroPower/macropower-analytics-panel/README.md

 I used Kotlin w/ Spring with a MySQL database, but again, you may use anything you want.

 Your server should reply with `{location: <id>}` on record creation, where `id` is some unique value your backend associates to records.
-Your server will also need to accept the same JSON body at `youraddress/yourpath/{id}`.
+Your server will also need to accept the same JSON body at `/arbitrary-path/{id}`.
 This signals that the user's connection has ended.
 You can use this to write a new entry, or append your last entry with an END timestamp.
 Note that this will not be sent if the user closes the tab/browser.
-If you don't want this functionality, you can disable it on the Visualization page.
+If you don't want this functionality, you can disable it in the plugin settings.

 The panel itself will display the JSON body that will be sent (until it is hidden), so you should be able to write your models around that data.